rashmi-patil-1492/video-semantic-segmentation-network/README.md

 ## Installation

-This projects depends following main packages
+This projects depends on following tensorflow package

 1. tensorflow==1.14
 2. tensorflow-gpu==1.14 (if gpu is available)

 There are three different ways to setup the environment. **Choose one**.
 Ideally first and second are recommended.
-All the setups are tested on mac os.
+All the setups are tested on Mac OS.

 1. poetry